eminencegrs/azure-cookbook-notes/Chapter_02.md

 Use the virtual network integration feature to isolate those resources from public networks and the internet.
 For instance, we can configure a Cosmos DB database to accept requests only from a specific Virtual network.
 This protects our database from unwanted clients and attackers, and improves our Azure subscription security posture.

+## Creating a Network Layout in Azure Virtual Networks Using Subnets

+We want to divide your Azure VNet into several subnetworks (subnets) for organization, and security.
+Later you will deploy Azure resources into these subnets.

+### Solution

+Create one or more subnets in your Azure VNet.
+Then, multiple resources can be placed into these subnets.

+### Discussion

+Azure subnets are the main Azure network security pillar.
+Resources such as VMs should be deployed to an Azure subnet.
+Other Azure resources, such as Azure App Service Environment, Azure API Management, Azure Functions Premium, and more can be deployed to subnets.
+Almost all Azure network security services such as Azure Firewall, network security groups (NSGs), and Azure route tables are designed to work with Azure subnets.

+Before creating a new subnet in your VNet, make sure you know which IP ranges are already taken by existing subnets, and choose the next available free range.
+Subnets within the same Azure VNet can’t have any overlapping address.
+You can resize deployed Azure subnets, if there is available growing space in the parent VNet.
+It is a good practice to understand how big your subnet needs to be and allocate the right address space in the first place.